Jess & Matt

 Jess & Matt are a pop music duo consisting of husband and wife Jess Dunbar and Matt Price.
 They started out as solo artists but became a duo in 2014.

 Career

 2015: The X Factor

 In 2015, Jess & Matt auditioned for season seven of The X Factor Australia singing "Georgia" by Vance Joy.
-They made it to the Grand Final and were mentored by Guy Sebastian, ultimately coming third behind Cyrus Villanueva and Louise Adams.
+In the second week of the live shows, Jess & Matt were in the bottom two with fellow category member, The Fisher Boys, but Jess & Matt were saved by the judges in a majority vote.
+However, voting statistics revealed that The Fisher Boys received more votes than Jess & Matt, which meant that if the result went to deadlock, Jess & Matt would have been eliminated.
+They made it to the Grand Final and were mentored by Guy Sebastian, ultimately being the last contestant eliminated behind Cyrus Villanueva and Louise Adams.